WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ### Why should I donate?

-Wasabi is Free Open Source Software (FOSS), which means it doesn't generate revenue.
+Wasabi is Free Open Source Software (FOSS).
+No service is provided, and therefore it doesn't generate any revenue.
 However, maintaining and improving the software requires ongoing effort: regular updates are necessary to ensure safety, fix bugs, and continue innovating.

 While Wasabi is one of the best tools available to use Bitcoin privately, achieving flawless financial-sovereign privacy is still a work in progress.